 The teaching of Physical Education is based on the belief that this area makes a significant contribution to the growth and development of each individual through an extensive range of activities.

-The programme is designed so that all students are able to acquire and build upon skills, in both individual and team activities, throughout Years 6 to 11.
+The programme is designed so that all students are able to acquire and build upon skills, in both individual and team activities, throughout Nursery to 11.

 A great deal of emphasis is placed on cooperation and teamwork as well as on the competitive element of this area.
-All pupils from Year 6 to Year 11 have compulsory Physical Education taught by full-time qualified staff as timetabled lessons.
+All pupils from Nursery to Year 11 have compulsory Physical Education taught by full-time qualified staff as timetabled lessons.

 Autumn (Term 1)

 The first half of the term is dedicated to girls' Football and boys' Basketball.
-The second half of term is then divided between hockey and volleyball for boys and girls alike.
+The second half of term is then divided between hockey, tag rugby and volleyball for boys and girls alike.
+The Primary year 3, 4, 5 have a term of swimming in their curriculum along with a unit of gymnastics, basic motor skills, basketball, racket skills and volleyball.

 Spring (Term 2)

-The emphasis is on Fitness and Running program, boys' Football and girls' Basketball.
+In the Secondary the emphasis is on Fitness and Running program, boys' Football and girls' Basketball.
+The Primary year 3, 4, 5 have cross country, invasion games, throwing and catch, striking and fielding.

 Summer (Term 3)

-Athletics dominates teaching in the beginning of the term, finishing with Softball and Tennis.
+Athletics dominates teaching in both Secondary and Primary in the beginning of the term, finishing with Softball and Tennis.

 Inter-School fixtures and tournaments are organised throughout the school year for both boys and girls in Football, Basketball, Volleyball, Cross-Country and Athletics.